eclipse-theia/theia-website/src/docs/composing_applications.md

 yarn start:electron
 ```

+## Choosing a Bundler: webpack or esbuild

+`@theia/cli` supports two bundlers for `theia build`.
+The webpack pipeline is the default.
+As an alternative, `@theia/cli` also ships an [esbuild](https://esbuild.github.io/)-based pipeline that is roughly ten times faster.
+The webpack option will be deprecated and eventually removed, so adopters are encouraged to migrate.

+To opt into esbuild for an application, delete its `webpack.config.js`; the next build will generate an `esbuild.mjs` automatically.
+If you had customizations in `webpack.config.js`, port them to the generated `esbuild.mjs`.
+Note that as part of this change, the `@theia/native-webpack-plugin` dependency was renamed to `@theia/bundle-plugin`.

+For the full migration steps, see the [ESBuild section in the Theia Migration Guide](https://github.com/eclipse-theia/theia/blob/master/doc/Migration.md#general) and the introducing pull request [eclipse-theia/theia#14414](https://github.com/eclipse-theia/theia/pull/14414).

 ## Conclusion

 In this guide, we have demonstrated how to set-up your own custom Theia application.
 The next typical steps are: